 - Trader Joe's Vegan Buttery Spread

-These donuts are healthier than most store bought or drive thru options, however I would not classify these as “healthy”.
+These donuts are healthier than most store bought or drive thru options, however I would not classify these as "healthy".
 Typical donuts are fried in oils, which make them higher in calories and fat when compared to these air fried donuts.
-However, we’re still using processed biscuit dough and smothering them in melted butter and sugar.
-These are also high in calories and carbohydrates.
+However, we're still using processed biscuit dough and smothering them in melted butter and sugar.
+They are high in calories and carbohydrates.
 But, I believe part of being healthy includes enjoying life and the occasional naughty food in moderation.